jooo-lee/min-feed/README.md

 # MinFeed

-A minimalist RSS reader that aggregrates all your favourite blogs to be read in one place.
+A minimalist RSS reader that aggregates all your favourite blogs to be read in one place.

 ## Installation